buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_SwitchingDeviceTypeKeypad.md

+# Pset_SwitchingDeviceTypeKeypad

 A keypad is a switch supporting multiple functions.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.